NRC policy on Conflict of Interest and post-employment

 2.0 Managing conflicts of interest during employment

-In situations that might give rise to a real, apparent or potential conflict of interest in relation to their official duties, NRC employees are required to make a declaration by submitting a Conflict of Interest Form (or equivalent) to the NRC-SGO, in accordance with NRC's procedures.
+In situations that might give rise to a real, apparent or potential conflict of interest in relation to their official duties, NRC employees are required to make a declaration by submitting a Conflict of Interest Form (or equivalent) to the NRC-Corporate Secretariat, in accordance with NRC's procedures.

 For potential employees or employees changing positions at NRC, such a declaration is to be made prior to accepting their appointment or any subsequent appointment, transfer or deployment.